qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 You don't need to update the whole production database each time some of the vector plugins are updated.
 Maintenance of a dedicated search engine is as isolated from the main database as the data itself.

-In fact, integration of a bit more complex scenatios, such as read/write segregation, is much easier with a dedicated specialized solution.
+In fact, integration of more complex scenatios, such as read/write segregation, is much easier with a dedicated vector solution.
 You can easily build cross-region replication, to ensure low latency for your users.

 {{< figure src=/articles_data/dedicated-service/region-based-deploy.png caption="Read/Write segregation + cross-regional deployment" width=80% >}}